Here are some facts:-

-Skimmed and low-fat milk should be exed out in infants as they have too much electrolytes and protein levels.
+Skimmed and low-fat milk should be exed out in infants as they have too many electrolytes and protein levels.

 Whole milk can only be given to a bay after 1 year of age.

-Bottle-mouth carries is common so it is advisable to use cup and spoon during feeding rather than bottle.
+Bottle-mouth carries is common so it is advisable to use a cup and spoon during feeding rather than a bottle.

 Baby's weight doubles at 6 months and triples at 1 year of age.

-2-3 months baby smiles, makes funny noise, sees and follows objects.
+2-3 months baby smiles, makes a funny noise, sees and follows objects.

-4-5 months baby can roll over.
-Watch for the risk of fall from bed.
+4-5 months baby can rollover.
+Watch for the risk of fall from the bed.

-6 months starts to sit with support, creeps.
+6 months start to sit with support, creeps.

 8 months- crawls, sits without support, stands on support.